 As a business owner, it’s important to make sure your employees feel safe and seen.
 Group life insurance is a great type of policy if you are looking to provide benefits for your employees or members of an organization.
 Aflac gives you the opportunity to offer your hard workers term or whole group life insurance options.

-The right type of life insurance policy for depends on important factors such as how much you are looking to spend on premium payments, how much coverage would you like to secure for your family, and the access to cash benefits.
+The right type of life insurance policy for you depends on important factors such as how much you are looking to spend on premium payments, how much coverage would you like to secure for your family, and the access to cash benefits.
+For instance, if you're starting a family and only need coverage until your children become adults, you may consider a term life policy.

 Don’t wait until it’s too late.
 Help cover yourself and your family with coverage from Aflac.